bitfoundation/bitplatform/src/Butil/README.md

 ...
 ```

-Then you can inject its classes for each tool.
+Now you can inject its classes to use the utilities.

 ### Console